Azevedoc/WoW-PTR-Config-Copier/README.md

 # WoW-Config-Copier

-**WoW-Config-Copier** is a modular PowerShell application designed to help World of Warcraft players easily copy configuration files from their **Live** installation to a **PTR** (Public Test Realm) installation.
+**WoW-Config-Copier** is a small PowerShell application designed to help World of Warcraft players easily copy configuration files from their **Live** installation to a **PTR** (Public Test Realm) installation.
 This interactive terminal wizard makes it simple for users—without manual editing—to select installation folders, account details, and overwrite options, then copies add-ons, settings, keybindings, macros, and game settings accordingly.

 This application is written in PowerShell so there is no need for any extra dependencies installation user-side.